 Temperature & Humidity

-Java Moss needs a very high humidity in order to thrive in a terrarium outside of water.
-It has no roots after all, so it needs to get all of its water from the air.
+Java Moss needs a very high humidity in order to thrive in a non-aquatic setting.
+It has no roots, after all, so it needs to get all of its water from the air.

 When submerged, Java Moss grows long and wild.
-Growth is a little more restrained above water, but it’s still a messy.
-Taxiphyllum barbieri grows very slowly, even under ideal conditions – so it won’t need a lot of trimming in a terrarium.
+Growth is a little more restrained above water, but it’s still messy (hence why we recommend it as an epiphytic moss and not a carpeting moss).

-Or if you’re applying to rock or wood, you can chop it into a fine paste using scissors then apply that to a surface.
-Works a treat.
+Or if you’re applying to rock or wood, you can chop it into a fine paste using scissors or rip it up a little, then apply that to a surface (ideally on top of your Sphagnum Moss).
+Works a treat!

 Varieties & Similar Plants

-Other notable varieties of the Taxiphyllum group are both fully aquatic mosses.
-Taxiphyllum ‘Spiky’ (a larger moss with long grass-like stems) and Taxiphyllum ‘Flame’ which looks like a deep green campfire. “
+Other notable varieties of the Taxiphyllum group are both fully aquatic mosses: Taxiphyllum ‘Spiky’ (a larger moss with long grass-like stems) and Taxiphyllum ‘Flame,’ which looks like a deep green campfire.